Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 10. Processing of sold products

-If products require transformation before reaching consumers, emissions from this processing are included.
-For example, a steel supplier must account for emissions generated when its steel is used to manufacture cars.
+If the products require transformation before reaching the consumer, those emissions also count.
+A steel supplier must account for the footprint generated when its steel is turned into cars or structures.

 11. Use of sold products